 Three of the top four projects on Remodeling by JLC's cost vs value report involve improvements to a house's curb-facing facade: adding a stone veneer, replacing a garage door and replacing windows.

-With the rise in the cost of living a big concern for many families, about 80% of homebuyers are looking for energy efficient homes more and more to save on utility bills.
+With the rise in the cost of living a big concern for many families.
+Many real estate agents report that homebuyers are looking for energy efficient homes more and more to save on utility bills.
 Although buyers are not necessarily looking for your home to have solar panels, other things like Energy Start qualified windows, lighting, and appliances are attractive features.
 An Energy Star certified dishwasher, for example, uses soil sensors to assess how dirty the dishes are to minimize water use.
 As an added bonus, this will save you money every month until you're ready to sell.

 What's the first thing most buyers look at when deciding whether to view a particular house?
 The number of bedrooms.
 Check your state, county or city requirements to be sure, but most areas only require a room to have an entry door and additional exit (like a window or another door) to be classified as a bedroom.